-We have teamed up with the talented Nevada Berg from North Wild Kitchen, who will be our Brunost Brand Ambassador for 2020!
+We have teamed up with the talented Nevada Berg from North Wild Kitchen, who is our Brunost Brand Ambassador for 2020 and 2021!

 Nevada is originally from Utah in the US, but moved to a small village in the heart of Norway with her husband and son four years ago.
 She combined her love for writing, photography, history and storytelling to convey her journey in Norway to the world, by creating the highly praised food blog northwildkitchen.com.
 In 2016, she won the coveted Blog of the Year by Saveur Magazine and her first cookbook, released in 2018, was selected as one of the NY Times 19 best cookbooks of the fall.
 With her focus on slow Nordic living, storytelling and traditional Norwegian food recipes, we immediately knew that Nevada would be the perfect Brunost Brand Ambassador.